mkaralevich/figma-find-select/readme.md

 > Find & Select.
 Select layers by name.

-- Make selection
+- Works in selection only
-- Enter name
-- Select layers
+- Takes regex